sagemath/trac_to_gh/Issue 9397.md

 }
 }}}

-Removing the target `ix86-SunOS` would stop any build on Solaris or OpenSolaris with x86/x64 hardware, but would not affect SPARC builds at all.
+Removing the target `ix86-SunOS` would stop any build on Solaris or !OpenSolaris with x86/x64 hardware, but would not affect SPARC builds at all.

 ## Problem No. 2 Compiler flag -m64 not propagating properly throughout the Singular build process